-Status: Passed the Senator Labor and Appropriations Committees and is pending on the Senate Floor.
+Status: Passed the Senator Labor Committee and is now pending in Senate Appropriations.

 Expanded Statute of Limitations and Attorneys' Fees Recovery for Labor Code Violations (AB 1947)

 This bill would amend two Labor Code provisions to make it easier or more enticing for plaintiffs to file retaliation claims.
 First, it would amend Labor Code section 98.7 to extend from six months to one year the period for a person to file a retaliation complaint with the Labor Commissioner.